linera-io/linera-protocol/README.md

 # Zefchain Protocol

-This repository is dedicated to developping the Zefchain protocol.
+This repository is dedicated to developing the Zefchain protocol.

 ## Quickstart with the Zef service CLI